 For those who've completed our Beginners' course, further coaching will be arranged to lead to the Beginners' Competition which is held towards the end of the season, but everyone is encouraged to develop their game.
 These are some of the ways we suggest:

-- Book a lawn for an hour's practice regularly
+- Book a court for an hour's practice regularly

 - Discuss your play with other beginners, coaches and members - share ideas and seek advice